benchmark-action/github-action-benchmark/README.md

 ### Pull request comment

 Nyrkiö can [comment on your PR][alert-comment-example]. when benchmark results changed too much compared to the main branch.

-In addition to the above setup, you need to install Nyrkiö as a github app into your org.
+For this to work you need to install Nyrkiö as a github app into your org.
 This allows Nyrkiö to send comments on your pull requests and file github issues.
 Please click on https://github.com/apps/nyrkio/installations/new and proceed to install Nyrkiö if you didn't already.